Websoft9Archive/ansible-redmine/docs/admin-database.md

 # MySQL

-LAMP deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management, refer to these steps to use it:
+Redmine deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management, refer to these steps to use it:

-1. Using the Chrome or FireFox to visit URL *http://Internet IP/phpmyadmin*
+1. Using the Chrome or FireFox to visit URL *http://Internet IP:9090*
   ![log in phpMyadmin](https://libs.websoft9.com/Websoft9/DocsPicture/en/mysql/mysql-login-websoft9.png)
 3. Enter username and password of MySQL([Don't known password?](/stack-accounts.md))
 4. Start to manage MySQL now